fossas/fossa-cli/docs/references/strategies/languages/gradle/gradle.md

 ## Configurations For Development and Testing

-We classify any dependencies originating from following configuration as development dependency:
+We classify any dependencies originating from the following configurations as a development dependency:

 ```
 - compileOnly
 ```

-We classify any dependencies originating from following configuration as test dependency:
+We classify any dependencies originating from the following configurations as a test dependency:

 ```
 - testImplementation